CSsoftwareeng/movie_recommender_system/README.md

 ---

-With a vaild input, the output of this program is a list of 10 or [limit] moives like:
+With a valid input, the output of this program is a list of 10 or [limit] moives like:

 ```json
 {